Finite-Part Integration of the Hilbert Transform: Finite-part Integrals

-Central to the method of finite-part integration is the fact that the finite-part integral possesses a contour integral representation in the complex plane.
-The contour integral representation depends on the singularity of the divergent integral at the origin.
-The respective representations for pole and branch point singularities at the origin are given by

-where $f(z)$ is the complex extension of $f(x)$ in the complex plane constructed such that $f(z)$ coincides with $f(x)$ in the interval $[0,a]$ and is analytic in the same interval; the branch cuts of $\log z$ and $z^{\nu}$ are chosen to coincide along the positive real axis where contour $C$ is shown in Figure-\ref{contourforpositvecasefpi}.
-All singularities of $f(z)$ must stay to the right when contour $C$ is traversed in the counterclockwise direction.

-In the rest of the paper, we will consider the Hilbert transform of $x^{-\nu} f(x)$, $|x|^{-\nu} f(x)$, and $|x|^{-\nu}\text{sgn}(x) f(x)$, where $0 \leq \nu < 1$ and $f(x)$ is a function of the real variable $x$ over some interval $[a,b]$ that possesses a complex extension $f(z)$ of the complex variable $z$ which is analytic in the interval $[a,b]$.
-This means that $f(x)$ is the restriction of $f(z)$ in the interval $[a,b]$.
+In this paper, we assume that $f(x)$ is a function of the real variable $x$ over the interval $[0,a]$ ($0<a\leq \infty$) and that it has a complex extension $f(z)$ of the complex variable $z$ that is analytic in the interval $[0,a]$.
+This means that $f(x)$ is the restriction of $f(z)$ in the interval $[0,a]$.
 By the principle of analytic continuation, the function $f(z)$ is unique and is completely determined by $f(x)$.
-We will refer to a function $f(x)$ over some interval $[a,b]$ having such property as complex analytic in the given interval.
-We denote the distance of the singularity of $f(z)$ nearest to the origin by $\rho_0$.
-If $f(z)$ happens to be entire, then $\rho_0=\infty$.
+We will refer to a function $f(x)$ over some interval $[0,a]$ having such property as complex analytic in the given interval.
+We denote the distance of the singularity of $f(z)$ closest to the origin by $\rho_0$.
+If $f(z)$ is entire, then $\rho_0=\infty$.
+Equivalently, $\rho_0$ is the radius of convergence of the Taylor series expansion of $f(z)$ about $z=0$.

+Central to the method of finite-part integration is the fact that the finite-part possesses a contour integral representation in the complex plane \cite{TermByTermpaper11}.
+The representation depends on the singularity of the divergent integral at the origin: a pole singularity (corresponding to $\nu=0$) or a branch point singularity (corresponding to $\nu\neq 0$). \begin{theorem} Let $f(x)$ be complex analytic in the interval $[0,a]$ with $f(0)\neq 0$.
+Then

+where $f(z)$ is the complex extension of $f(x)$ in the complex plane, $\log z$ and $z^{\nu}$ take the positive real line as their branch cuts with their values coinciding with the real-valued functions $\ln x$ and $x^{\nu}$ above the branch cut, respectively, and the contour $C$ is as shown in Figure-\ref{contourforpositvecasefpi}. \end{theorem}